 - (Coleman, J.D., "Pleiku, the Dawn of Helicopter Warfare in Vietnam", St. Martin’s Press, New York)

-= Side bar: Colonel Hieu and General Larsen
+= Side-bar: Colonel Hieu and General Larsen

-When the Pleime camp was attacked on October 19, 1965, Colonel Hieu, II Corps Chief of Staff requested General Larsen, First Field Force Vietnam Commander for reinforcement.
+When the Pleime camp was attacked on October 19, 1965, Colonel Hieu, II Corps Chief of Staff, requested General Larsen, First Field Force Vietnam Commander for reinforcement.
 General Larsen questioned Colonel Hieu’ authority and command skills (G3 Journal/IFFV):

 General Larsen progressively came to appreciate Colonel Hieu’s insights and command skills during the Pleime camp rescue operation and consequently agreed wholeheartedly with Colonel Hieu’s operational concept in the Pleime Counteroffensive into Chupong-Iadrang Complex.
-Of course, Colonel Hieu was shrewd enough to hide behind General Vinh Loc in his dealing with all the American military big shots.
+Of course, Colonel Hieu was smart enough to hide behind General Vinh Loc in his dealing with all the American military big shots.
 He was one of a kind chief of staff, wasn't he?!

 Later on, Colonel Hieu was assigned to lead the 22nd Infantry Division and continued to have the chance to work closely with General Larsen at first then with General Peers, Larsen's replacement at IFFV.